wei/SmartSpectra/cpp/README.md

 ## Supported Systems & Architectures

-We currently publicly provide SDK dependency packages only for **Ubuntu 22.04 and Mint 21 Linux** distributions running on the **amd64/x86_64** architecture, but we already support many other systems and architectures for our partners, and plan to release these publicly in the near future.
+We currently publicly provide SDK dependency packages only for **Ubuntu 22.04 and Mint 21 Linux** distributions running on the **amd64/x86_64** architecture, but we already support many other systems and architectures for our partners
+and plan to release these publicly in the near future.

 | OS                    | Package Type  | Architecture | Support Level / Status                                                                   |
 |-----------------------|---------------|--------------|------------------------------------------------------------------------------------------|